Chrono-byte/personal-site-alyx/static/positions/philosophy.md

 ---
 id: philosophy.md
-title: Philosophy
+title: My Philosophical Framework
 tags: ["positions"]
 date: 2023-04-05
 ---

+# Philosophy

 > "It's The Code You Live By That Defines Who You Are." — Johnny Silverhand
 > (Cyberpunk 2077)

 ## My Foundational Beliefs

-When engaging with politics, it's foundational to have a set of philosophical beliefs that you can use to guide your decision-making.
+To engage with politics in a meaningful way, I believe it's essential to operate from a clear set of philosophical axioms.
+They are the foundation that guides my decision-making.
+My own framework is built from the ground up:

-- Part I
+- **Part I: The Self**

-  1. I exist.
+  1. I begin with the axiom of my own existence.

-- Part II

-  1. Other people exist.

-- Part III
+- **Part II: The Other**
+  1. From there, I recognize the existence of other people as equally valid.

+- **Part III: Mutual Rights**
-  1. I have a right to exist.
+  1. I have a fundamental right to exist.
-  2. Other people have a right to exist, free of my interference.
+  2. Consequently, other people have an equal right to exist, free from my interference.

-## Violence
+## On Violence

-I am generally opposed to violence as I don't believe it is an effective way to accomplish change.
-You shouldn't use violence to solve problems, because then that gives way to more violence.
-Violence is a cycle that never ends.
-Violence is a tool of the oppressor, not the oppressed.
+I am fundamentally opposed to violence as a mechanism for achieving political or social change.
+It's a counterproductive tool that rarely accomplishes its stated goals and instead perpetuates cycles of retaliation.
+Violence is the language of the oppressor, not a sustainable path toward liberation for the oppressed.

 ### Defense of Property

-I believe that people have a right to defend their property insofar as three important criteria are met:

-1. You possess the property in a way that your state and community recognizes your possession.
-2. You have reasonably exhausted non-violent options to protect your property.
-3. The other person is effectively "on notice" and understands they exist in an environment where another person will protect their property.
+This opposition to proactive violence does not, however, negate the right to self-defense, which I believe extends to one's property under specific, stringent conditions.
+I see the use of force in defense of property as justifiable only when three critical criteria are met:

+1. The ownership of the property must be legally and communally recognized.
+2. All reasonable, non-violent avenues to de-escalate the situation and protect the property have been exhausted.
+3. The aggressor is reasonably aware that their actions will be met with defensive force.

-For example, if someone wants to destroy your local business or your house, then you have an absolute right to defend your property by all means necessary.
+For instance, if someone is actively attempting to destroy your small business or your home—assets that represent your livelihood and security—you have a right to defend that property by necessary means.

-Many disagreements over whether or not defense of personal property is justified sometimes appear to boil down to a difference of underlying values.
-The value in question is whether "property can be valued over human life", or some statement to that effect.
-In my experience, middle-class and well-off people may underestimate the personal sacrifice and the years of time invested into obtaining a business, a car, or even something as simple as a stereo system or a school instrument.
-As such, they will argue that no matter the value and sacrifice associated with some property, even in the case of people living in poverty, the life of the thief always outweighs said value.
-This is a conclusion I take issue with.
-It's a conclusion that I believe is based on a lack of empathy for the poor and the working class.
+Disagreements on this topic often boil down to a difference in underlying values, framed as the question of whether "property can be valued over human life."
+In my experience, this argument is often advanced from a position of privilege that underestimates the profound personal sacrifice and years of labor invested in acquiring a business, a vehicle, or even deeply meaningful personal items.
+It suggests that no matter the value and sacrifice associated with one's property, even for those living in poverty, the life of the aggressor always outweighs it.
+I take issue with this conclusion.
+I believe it's often rooted in a lack of empathy and a fundamental disconnect from the lived realities of the working class, for whom property represents not just an object, but security, stability, and years of their life's work.